Stable nuclide

-Stable nuclides are nuclides that are not radioactive and so (unlike radionuclides) do not spontaneously undergo radioactive decay.
-When such nuclides are referred to in relation to specific elements, they are usually termed stable isotopes.
+Stable nuclides are isotopes of a chemical element whose nucleons are in a configuration that does not permit them the surplus energy required to produce a radioactive emission.
+The nuclei of such isotopes are not radioactive and unlike radionuclides do not spontaneously undergo radioactive decay.
+When these nuclides are referred to in relation to specific elements they are usually called that element's stable isotopes.

-The 80 elements with one or more stable isotopes comprise a total of 251 nuclides that have not been known to decay using current equipment (see list at the end of this article).
-Of these 80 elements, 26 have only one stable isotope; they are thus termed monoisotopic.
-The rest have more than one stable isotope.
-Tin has ten stable isotopes, the largest number of stable isotopes known for an element.
+The 80 elements with one or more stable isotopes comprise a total of 251 nuclides that have not been shown to decay using current equipment.
+Of these 80 elements, 26 have only one stable isotope and are called monoisotopic.
+The other 56 have more than one stable isotope.
+Tin has ten stable isotopes, the largest number of any element.